LiaScript/liascript.github.com/README.md

 1. Add resource to main-comment: `script: url.js`

-2. Add a trailing comment to your code: `<!-- `{X}` -->`
+2. Add a trailing script-tag to your code: `<script> {X} </script>`

                                      --{{1}}--
-And add an additional comment tag to the end of your language definition with an big X in braces.
+And add an additional script tag to the end of your language definition with an big X in braces.
 This element is afterwards substituted with your code and executed.
 We provide some basic examples within the following section.